CCI-MOC/hil/INSTALL.rst

 HaaS includes a pluggible architecture for authentication and authorization.
-Right now, the only authentication backend uses HTTP basic auth, with usernames and password stored in the database. to enable this, Make sure the **[extensions]** section of ``haas.cfg`` contains::
+Right now, the only authentication backend uses HTTP basic auth, with usernames and password stored in the database. to enable this, make sure the **[extensions]** section of ``haas.cfg`` contains::

   haas.ext.auth.database =